Aliases for EP300 Gene

 GeneCards Summary for EP300 Gene

 EP300 (E1A Binding Protein P300) is a Protein Coding gene.
-Diseases associated with EP300 include Rubinstein-Taybi Syndrome 2 and Colorectal Cancer.
-Among its related pathways are Transcription Androgen Receptor nuclear signaling and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
-GO annotations related to this gene include chromatin binding and transcription coactivator activity.
+Diseases associated with EP300 include Rubinstein-Taybi Syndrome 2 and Menke-Hennekam Syndrome 2.
+Among its related pathways are Regulation of TP53 Activity and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and transcription coactivator activity.
 An important paralog of this gene is CREBBP.

 Bromodomains (BRDs) are epigenetic reader domains that selectively recognize acetylated lysine residues on the tails of histone proteins, and are the only known protein modules that can target acetylated lysine residues.